 Tip 8: Ask questions and be social

 I’ve included some ideas of what to ask but feel free to take these questions further, or ask more of your own that pertain more to your situation!
+Remember that Western horseback riding tips aren’t just limited to the riding, but the whole experience.

 Some good questions to ask or talk about: